Jamie Halcro Johnston

-Jamie Halcro Johnston (born 8 October 1975) is a British politician who is a Member of the Scottish Parliament (MSP) for the Highlands and Islands region since 2017.
-A member of the Scottish Conservative Party, he also serves as their Shadow Minister for Business, Trade, Tourism and Enterprise.
+Jamie Halcro Johnston (born 8 October 1975) is a British politician who is a former Member of the Scottish Parliament (MSP) for the Highlands and Islands region having served from 2017 to 2026.
+A member of the Scottish Conservative Party, he has served as their Shadow Minister for Business, Trade, Tourism and Enterprise.

 Background

 Halcro Johnston was brought up at his family home in Orphir in Orkney.
 His father, Hugh Halcro Johnston, previously served as Convener of Orkney Islands Council.
-His great-great uncle is Henry Halcro Johnston, a botanist, British Army Officer and Scotland rugby union international.
+His great-great uncle is Henry Halcro Johnston, a botanist, British Army officer and Scotland rugby union international.

 Educated at Radley College, Halcro Johnston studied at Coventry University and the University of Exeter, where he received a BA (Hons) in Ancient History.
 He was previously employed by the Financial Times in London and, between 2003 and 2007, he worked as an adviser to a number of Scottish Conservative MSPs, before moving to a position at Holyrood magazine.